digitalocean/container-blueprints/DOKS-wordpress/README.md

 wordpress wordpress 1        2022-03-22 14:22:18.146474 +0200 EET deployed wordpress-13.1.4 5.9.2
 ```

-Verify if the WordPress is up and running:
+Verify if WordPress is up and running:

 ```console
 kubectl get all -n wordpress
 ```

-The output looks similar to (notice the wordpress, which should be UP and RUNNING):
+The output looks similar to (all `wordpress` pods should be UP and RUNNING):

 ```text
 NAME                             READY   STATUS    RESTARTS   AGE